 Puttery’s rooftop course features a challenging set of holes along with a full-service bar and panoramic views of Grandscape:

 Other “courses” inside Puttery offer an array of themes and environments, from the book-lined Library Course to the Lodge, which makes you feel like you’ve stepped into a lounge in Aspen:

-Another concept that opened recently in Grandscape is Electric Gamebox, an immersive group gaming experience that “reinvents how video games are played,” according to the U.K.-based company.
+Another concept that opened recently in Grandscape is Immersive Gamebox, a group gaming experience that “reinvents how video games are played,” according to the U.K.-based company.

 The venue offers “hyper-immersive” games in digital smart rooms—using projection mapping, touch screens, 3D motion tracking, and surround sound without headsets.

-The first Electric Gamebox in the U.S. opened in Grandscape last December:
+The first Immersive Gamebox in the U.S. opened in Grandscape last December:

-Last June, Dallas Innovates wrote about Electric Gamebox, which had just raised $11 million in Series A2 funding, bringing total investments in the startup to $25 million.
+Last June, Dallas Innovates wrote about Immersive Gamebox (then called Electric Gamebox), when it had just raised $11 million in Series A2 funding, bringing total investments in the startup to $25 million.

 The company has ambitious plans for the funding—with goals to open 100 locations in the U.S. and U.K. by 2023 and 1,000+ locations by 2026.